Click here if you prefer to read this document using Microsoft Word.

 CURRENT AIRPORT OWNERSHIP

+As the new owners, the Spears’ have operated the Airport in a responsible fashion, as evidenced by the fact that Airport-related complaints have dwindled significantly.
 During the past few months, the Spears’ have received well-documented support for the Airport in both public hearing attendance and from letters and emails written to County officials.
 To show their good faith, the Spears’ have voluntarily agreed to continue prohibiting jet aircraft at the Airport (even though it is acknowledged by the County that it cannot force the Spears’ to do so).
+Supervisor Antonovich, himself, has refused to meet with Mr. Spears or his representatives, even though the Supervisor has met personally with opponents of the Airport and their legal counsel on at least one occasion.

 HANGAR BUILDING PERMIT SUSPENSION ISSUE